xAranaktu/CS2D-Overlay/README.md

 	- **Delay** - Injection delay.
 We don't want to inject .dll before game loads D3D9 functions.

 ---
-**Known Bugs**

-- "Transparency" makes health bars disappear completely.
-- Damage dealt by HE grenades is not counting as damage dealt by player.

----
 **Fixing problems**

-If you have any problems write on [github](https://github.com/xAranaktu/CS2D-Overlay/issues) or [in thread on cs2d.net](https://cs2d.net/viewtopic.php?f=871&t=6869)
+If you have any problems write on [github](https://github.com/xAranaktu/CS2D-Overlay/issues)

 ---
 **Credits**